MIRAvzw/qt-brisa/doc/docSource/installation/windows.rst

 The compilation and installation process in Windows is very simple and don't take much time.

-Compiling qt-BRisa on Windows
+Compiling Qt BRisa on Windows
 ----------------------------------------

 The first thing you need to do is to install libqxt in your system.
-Qt-Brisa repository has it own version of libqxt with some changes made to it in order to make things work fine in Brisa.
-You can download qt-BRisa folder `tree <https://garage.maemo.org/frs/download.php/8365/libbrisa_0.1.1.tar.gz>`_ and after that go to the libqxt directory (qt-brisa/deps/libqxt/) using a command line terminal and type
+Qt BRisa repository has it own version of libqxt with some changes made to it in order to make things work fine in Brisa.
+You can download Qt BRisa folder `tree <https://garage.maemo.org/frs/download.php/8365/libbrisa_0.1.1.tar.gz>`_ and after that go to the libqxt directory (Qt BRisa/deps/libqxt/) using a command line terminal and type
 ::

     $ configure.bat
     $ mingw32-make
     $ mingw32-make install

 This will install libqxt in your computer.
-Now you need to compile qt-BRisa project, by going to the main directory (qt-brisa) inside qt-BRisa folder `tree <https://garage.maemo.org/frs/download.php/8365/libbrisa_0.1.1.tar.gz>`_ and typing
+Now you need to compile Qt BRisa project, by going to the main directory (Qt BRisa) inside Qt BRisa folder `tree <https://garage.maemo.org/frs/download.php/8365/libbrisa_0.1.1.tar.gz>`_ and typing
 ::
     $ configure.bat
     $ mingw32-make

-And Brisa Qt will be successfully compiled.
+And Qt BRisa will be successfully compiled.

-Installing qt-BRisa on Windows
+Installing Qt BRisa on Windows
 --------------------

-After compiling qt-BRisa you just need to type the following command in order to install it
+After compiling Qt BRisa you just need to type the following command in order to install it
 ::
     $ mingw32-make install

-And qt-BRisa is finally installed in your computer.
+And Qt BRisa is finally installed in your computer.